Tungsten carbide

 Tungsten carbide (chemical formula: WC|auto=1) is a carbide containing equal parts of tungsten and carbon atoms.
 In its most basic form, tungsten carbide is a fine gray powder, but it can be pressed and formed into shapes through sintering for use in industrial machinery, engineering facilities, molding blocks, cutting tools, chisels, abrasives, armor-piercing bullets and jewelry.

 Tungsten carbide is approximately three times as stiff as steel, with a Young's modulus of approximately 530–700 GPa, and is twice as dense as steel.
-It is comparable with corundum (α-Al2O3) in hardness, approaching that of a diamond, and can be polished and finished only with abrasives of superior hardness such as cubic boron nitride and diamond.
+It is comparable with corundum (α-Al2O3) in hardness, approaching that of diamond, and can be polished and finished only with abrasives of superior hardness such as cubic boron nitride and diamond.
 Tungsten carbide tools can be operated at cutting speeds much higher than high-speed steel (a special steel blend for cutting tools).

 Tungsten carbide powder was first synthesized by Henri Moissan in 1893, and the industrial production of the cemented form started 20 to 25 years later (between 1913 and 1918).